RPesenko/OpsMgr-Scripts/README.md

 **SCOM_MG_Config** : Add, Remove or Display SCOM MG for CSV list of computers

-**ShowTLSStatus** : Quickly displays key registry values related to TLS 1.2 only configuration
+**ShowTLSStatus** : List or modify SChannel protocol settings on the local server.
+Quickly displays key registry values related to TLS 1.2 only configuration